Inside the Ohio factory that could make or break Biden’s big solar energy push

 Chinese companies use silicon as their semiconductor and have built a vast supply chain to mine the material from quartz and turn it into panels.

 Hefty state subsidies of Chinese solar companies helped drive many U.S. and European panel producers out of business a decade ago.
-First Solar, which grew out of a predecessor company founded in the 1990s by University of Toledo scientist Harold McMaster, was one of the few to hang on.
+First Solar, which grew out of a predecessor company founded in the 1990s by Toledo entrepreneur Harold McMaster, was one of the few to hang on.

-The company uses a different semiconductor compound called cadmium telluride, applying it to glass panels in an ultrathin layer using a method developed by McMaster and his university colleagues.
+The company uses a different semiconductor compound called cadmium telluride, applying it to glass panels in an ultrathin layer using a method developed by McMaster and his colleagues.
 First Solar produces the compound out of byproducts from the mining of copper and zinc.

 On a recent afternoon at the Ohio factory, an endless line of glass panels traveled through machines that deposited layers of cadmium telluride and other materials.

-The panels then rolled under lasers that carved grids into their surface, to create individual cells that would help channel electric current out of the panel.
+The panels then rolled under lasers that carved grids into their surface, to create individual cells that would help channel electric current out of each panel.

 The whole process takes about four hours, after which the panels are loaded onto trucks for mostly domestic delivery.

-Just down the road, First Solar is spending $680 million to build a new factory that will be twice as big, bringing the company’s total output in the United States to over 6 gigawatts worth of panels a year.
-Labor Secretary Marty Walsh last month attended a groundbreaking ceremony for the factory, which will create 500 jobs.
+Just down the road, First Solar is spending $680 million to build a new factory that will be twice as big, bringing the company’s total output in the United States to more than 6 gigawatts worth of panels a year.
+Labor Secretary Marty Walsh last month attended a groundbreaking ceremony for the factory, which the company said will create more than 700 jobs.

 “That’ll make this the largest integrated solar complex in the world outside of mainland China,” Mike Koralewski, the company’s head of manufacturing, said of the planned Toledo-area cluster, which also includes a third facility that served as the original manufacturing plant.